laravel/docs/cashier-paddle.md

         ->returnTo(route('home'))
         ->create();

-> {note} Please note that there is no way to extend or modify a trial period on a Paddle subscription when it has been created.
+> {note} There is no way to extend or modify a trial period on a Paddle subscription after it has been created.

 <a name="handling-paddle-webhooks"></a>
 ## Handling Paddle Webhooks